bitwarden/test-the-web/docs/forms/login/input-constraints-login.md

 slug: input-constraints-login
 title: login form with input constraints
 sidebar_label: input constraints
 description: This is a login form with input constraints that will disallow automated or manual entry of non-matching value patterns.
-It will POST the input values on submit and will return with an HTTP response code of `200`
+It will POST the input values on submit.
 ---

 <script src="/js/input-constraints-login.js" defer="defer"></script>